 Cynan Rees <firstname.lastname@example.org>

-Don Bluth hated the final results of the movie after production was wrap up that he demanded to be uncredited as the director.
+Don Bluth so hated the final results of the movie after production was wrapped up that he demanded to be uncredited as the director.
 See more »

 Before the cast begins singing "Good Ship Misery", the dubbing for the coupled penguins in the cage is swapped during the line "Welcome Hubie!
 Although Welcome probably isn't the appropriate word."
 See more »

 Well, Marina.
 When shall I announce our engagement?
 Today?
 Tomorrow?
 Wednesday?